 Q: What if I have more questions?

-A: Call the Lyndhurst Service Department at (440) 473-5100.
+A: Call the Lyndhurst Service Department at (440) 473-5100 ☎.

-Hazardous Household Waste (HHW) is accepted during our weekend rubbish program hours 11:30am - 3:30pm, Saturday and Sunday from mid-April through mid-November.
-HHW can also be dropped off at the Service Department during regular office hours 7:00am-3:00pm, Monday through Friday.
+Hazardous Household Waste (HHW) can be dropped off at the Service Department during regular office hours 7:00am-3:00pm, Monday through Friday and also during our weekend rubbish program hours 11:30am - 3:30pm, Saturday and Sunday from mid-April through mid-November.

-The following are considered Hazardous Household Waste (HHW) and should not be put into regular trash.
-These items should be dropped off:
+The following are considered (HHW) and should not be put into regular rubbish.
+These items should be dropped off at the Service Department: